anolson/k8s-rails/README.md

 ## Overview

-This is an example application and guide for getting a Rails application deployed with Kubernetes.
+This is an example application and guide for deploying a Rails application with Kubernetes.
 The instructions below use minikube, but they should apply to any Kubernetes cluster.

 ## Getting Started